adminph-de/ps-powerbi-asr-report/example/README.md

 <!--
 *** Thanks for checking out this README Template.
 If you have a suggestion that would
-*** make this better, please fork the ps-powerbi-asr-report and create a pull request or simply open
+*** make this better, please fork the ps-azure-spn-login and create a pull request or simply open
 *** an issue with the tag "enhancement".
 *** Thanks again!
 Now go create something AMAZING! :D
 ***
 ***
 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
-*** adminph-de, ps-powerbi-asr-report, N00ky2010, patrick.hayo@flsmidth.com
+*** adminph-de, ps-azure-spn-login, N00ky2010, patrick.hayo@flsmidth.com
 -->